masak/workshop/test.md

         return $substring x $repetitions;
     }

-And then I would think if there's any situation I'm still not covering.
+And then I would ponder whether there's any situation I'm still not covering.
 In this case, yes, there is: I'm only testing when a (5-char) substring fits exactly a whole number of times into the expected length (20 characters).
 What about the case where it doesn't?

 So I write a new test: